Meet Hiuri Doria Lima

 How do you try to be a creative enabler of the green transition?

-I strongly believe that creativity is sparkled by dialectical thinking, through the exchange of different opinions and perspectives.
-I like to discuss about different technologies, their purpose, benefits, and how worthy it is to chase their development over one or another, bringing long-term considerations that might sound idealistic to some and pragmatic to others.
-I don’t think there is a right or wrong way to pursue the green transition, but certainly, one that is more viable, on which numbers, analysis, and studies are the best way to prove the dedication towards its worth.
-Those will not be provided by one single person, so I try to reach out to as many people as I can, sharing and receiving knowledge that might someday, create in me or others, a tiny change that will make the world better.
+I believe creativity is ignited by dialectical thinking – by the exchange of different opinions and perspectives.
+I enjoy discussing technologies, their purpose, and how worthwhile it is to back one path over another, bringing in long-term considerations that might sound idealistic to some and pragmatic to others.
+I don’t think there is a single right way to pursue the green transition, but there is certainly a more viable one, and numbers, analysis, and rigorous study are the best way to make that case.
+No one person can do that alone, so I try to connect with as many people as I can – sharing and absorbing knowledge that might, one day, create a small change in me or someone else that makes the world a little better.

 What are the best things about working at European Energy?